30 Hacks for Digestive Issues

 Social media addiction: While social media can provide a sense of connection, excessive use can lead to a cycle of comparison and envy, exacerbating feelings of inadequacy and loneliness.

-There is also the problem of scammers on social media.
+There is also the problem of "romance scammers" on social media.
 Some of them have stolen the ID of military generals, etc., usually describing themselves as widowers or single parents, aiming for a romance with vulnerable, lonely people, preferably lonely and wealthy.
 Some purport to be heading up orphanages or shelters for animals or sex-trafficked young people or any number of noble charities or enterprises that compassionate, lonely people might be drawn to want to support.

 Lonely teens are vulnerable to fake Romeos who pledge their undying love in exchange for sexting videos.
 And there is the underworld of the dark web with its smorgasbord of risky sexual or thrill-seeking behaviours to fill the void for the lonely, putting their physical and emotional well-being at risk.